Teen depression is a serious concern. It is a mental health crisis that affects an increasing number of young people.

 “Depression and anxiety often occur together, although they should be diagnosed separately and treated as two separate issues,” says Dr. Dabhia.

-If your teen exhibits signs of depression or anxiety that persist for more than two weeks, make an appointment with your teen’s doctor or pediatrician.
+If your teenager is consistently sad or worried for more than two weeks, make an appointment with their doctor or pediatrician.

-The doctor will ask the appropriate screening questions, usually with the parents present, and will also have a confidential discussion with your child.
+The doctor will ask questions to check if everything is okay.
+Parents are often present during these questions.
+The doctor will also have a private conversation with your child.
 If necessary, your doctor can refer you to a specialist.

 “Be ready to discuss specific information about your adolescent’s symptoms, including how long they’ve been present, how much they’re affecting your teen’s daily life and any patterns you’ve noticed,” Dr. Dabhia says.

-Pediatricians can screen for depression and ask about other concerns like anxiety or trouble coping with stress.
-They can also screen for suicide risk.
+Pediatricians can screen for suicide risk in addition to depression, anxiety or trouble coping with stress.

 “Don’t think you can just talk your adolescent out of his or her anxiety or depression.
 Learn to take the stresses and worries of your child or teen seriously and never dismiss talk of suicide,” Dr. Dabhia says.